Why are we building a new Event Centre?

 3,648

-• 25 percent of public parking spaces are used during normal business hours
+• 25 per cent of public parking spaces are used during normal business hours

-• 41 percent are used on special event days.
+• 41 per cent are used on special event days